theboi/qr-sstinc-org/README.md

 ## About

-A open sourced, QR code scanner web app made for marking attendance during [SST Inc](https://www.sstinc.org/) sessions.
+An open-sourced, QR code scanner web app made for marking attendance during [SST Inc](https://www.sstinc.org/) sessions.
 Made with :heart: by [Ryan The](https://ryanthe.com/) @theboi using Next.js, React and TypeScript.

 ## How It Works